moskalenkoBV/pattern-drupal/README.md

 ## Yarn Commands

-The Front-end build of the project supports the following yarn scripts:
+The Front-end build of the project supports the following yarn script:

 | Description                           | Command            |
 | ------------------------------------- | ------------------ |